of Carpet Should I Buy?

 ugly, matted down and worn out rug for another five years.

-at least 10 years" it doesn't guarantee it will.
-Never blindly
+at least 15 years" it doesn't guarantee it will.
+If it wears out

-trust what any salesperson tells you.
+trust what any one salesperson tells you.
 In the end, YOU will be solely responsible

-for the carpet you select.
+for the carpet and padding you purchase.
 You cannot go back to the carpet store and

-complain that the salesperson forced you buy the wrong carpet.
+complain that the salesperson made you buy the wrong grade of carpet.

 Trust Manufacturers Warranty Limits or Wear Ratings